 Feeling on top of the world?
 You’ll be even more dynamo after your first bite.
 Can’t remember the last time your socks matched?
 This Instant Pot lentil soup doesn’t care.
 It will cozy on up with you anyway.

 This soup also earns bonus points for affordability.
 An entire pot of lentil soup costs about $10 to make, but it tastes like a million bucks.
 Plus, it’s freezer-friendly, making it ideal for meal prep.

 Lentil soup will never sing its own praises, and it doesn’t need to.
 You’ll be singing them on its behalf!

 A lover of sun and warm weather, I struggle during this stretch of the year, when the sparkle of the holidays is behind but summer still feels forever away.
 However, one of the things that brings me cheer all winter long is making recipes that shine their brightest when the cold is at its worst.

-While I’d happily eat Instant Pot Lentil Soup any night of the week, it tastes especially satisfying when the wind is blowing and the frost is creeping into the corners of our windows.
+While I’d happily eat Instant Pot lentil soup any night of the week and in any temperature, it tastes especially satisfying when the wind is blowing and the frost is creeping into the corners of our windows.
 Each bite instantly transports me to a place of warmth, comfort, and deliciousness.

-Lentil soup is warming, super filling, healthy, and the best kind of recipe to have in your refrigerator.
+Lentil soup is healthy, super filling, warming, and the best kind of recipe to have in your refrigerator.
 It reheats like a dream and tastes better and better as the week goes along.